Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ![Screen capture](../Images/azfunc5appinstance.png?raw=true)

+#### B.5) Test the functions

-You can get the URL from there.
+In the portal, you can now get the URLs for your functions.

 ![Screen capture](../Images/azfunc5geturlportal.png?raw=true)

-You can use Postman to test your Azure functions.
+Run Postman to test your Azure functions.

 ![Screen capture](../Images/azfunc5postmandeployed.png?raw=true)